timbru/draft-sidrops-aspa-notation/draft-ietf-sidrops-aspa-notation-03.md

 The main motivations for providing this notations style are:
-* This can help to create consistency between RPKI Relying Party software output, making it easier for operators to compare results.
+* This can help to create consistency between RPKI Relying Party software output (generators), making it easier for operators to compare results.
-* This can be used by RPKI Certificate Authorities (CA) command line interfaces and/or configuration.
+* This can be used by RPKI Certificate Authorities (CA) command line interfaces and/or configuration, where an automated process parses this syntax.
 E.g. allowing a CA to provide a listing of intended VAPs which can be easily compared to RP output.
 * This can be used for documentation.